Back to SoccerHelp Home Page

 • Kicking and Passing the Ball While Running.
 I don’t have to explain why this is important.
 A basic and very important skill is to be able to kick the ball accurately while running, and the only way to learn that is by practice.
 Many coaches spend time on “Shooting Drills”.
 I think this Game is a better, more efficient way to practice this skill.
 Also, this Game teaches players to perform the skill while under pressure and at game speed.
 If you practice a “Shooting Drill”, how many actual shots will each player get?
 3 to 5?
 You can play this Game with pairs (2 players per team), and in 3 games each player will have gotten about 15 shots (i.e., 15 practices on kicking a ball while running and under pressure at game speed).
 You can play 3 games in about 10-15 minutes.
 Think about it.
 The players are getting 300% to 500% more practices of this skill and the practices are under pressure and at game speed, and the players are having fun.

 • Improving the Receiver's First-Touch and One-Touch Control to Open Space.
 Want to make your attack faster and more creative?
-One of the best ways is by teaching your players to play faster and to use “open space”.
-I think one of the mistakes of U.S. soccer is teaching that “passing” is to feet.
-The result is that many players only know how to “pass to feet” and their concept of a “pass” is a ball played to a teammate’s feet.
-Receiver’s start to think this way too and if a pass doesn’t come to their feet, they will just stand there and watch it go past or criticize the passer for making a “bad pass”.
-In this Practice Game, a player can either receive the ball “2-touch” (i.e., stop the ball and THEN start to dribble).
-OR he can one-touch block the ball into the open space in front and run to the ball, which will speed up his play.
-This is a concept and style of play that you want your players to learn because it’s faster and teaches them to think about how to use “open space” to advance their attack.
-When you play the Practice Game, the teams that play this way will beat those who don’t.
-The result will be that all your players will quickly and clearly see the advantages and want to learn to play this way.
-They will be motivated to learn so they can win the game.
+One of the best ways is by teaching your players to play faster and to use "open space".
+In this Practice Game, a player can either receive the ball "2-touch" (i.e., stop the ball and THEN start to dribble).
+OR he can One-Touch block the ball into the open space in front and run to the ball, which will speed up his play.
+One-Touch Play is a concept and style of play that you want your players to learn because it's faster and teaches them to think about how to use "open space" to advance their attack.
+When you play the Practice Game, the teams with receivers who One-Touch the ball will beat those who don't.
+The result will be that all your players will quickly and clearly see the advantages of One-Touch Play and want to learn to play this way.
+They will be motivated to learn to play One-Touch so they can win the game by playing faster.
+To be successful at "one-touch", they will have to have a good "first-touch", so they their First-Touch will improve too.
+This will change the way your players think about playing and that is HUGELY important.
+One Touch is simply a better way to play.
+This is the start of teaching them One-Touch Passing.

 • Receiver to Stay on Toes and Stop Bad Passes.
 As described above, you MUST teach your player’s to NOT expect a pass to come to their feet.
 They MUST stay on their toes and ready to move in either direction.
 Their TOP PRIORITY MUST BE to stop a pass from going past them, because if that happens the opponent will get the ball.
 In this game, if a bad pass goes past the Receiver, his team WILL LOSE THE GAME.